(Robert Redford, Paul Newman)

 loyalties that are made in the

-Harlem subculture can be more enduring than
+Harlem subculture can be more enduring

 are made on the voyage to Ellis Island as it were - and before, even!

-Is Robert Redford's character credible in what is his crusade of getting even
+Is Robert Redford's character credible in what is his crusade of getting

-with the Irishman who killed off
+even with the Irishman who killed off his partner for sound enough reasons

-these matters are viewed by those involved in crime?
+are viewed by those involved in crime?
 I for one don't think so.

-I think this was a piece of social engineering that Hollywood may yet live to
+I think this was a piece of social engineering that Hollywood may yet live

 regret.
-Its one movie you should have in your library though - for all to enjoy
+Its one movie you should have in your library though - for all

 curiosity as fine movie making of

-the highest order - in any event!
+the highest order - in any

 Michael Rizzo Chessman